Automotive How-To Tech Articles

 Read: Replace Tie Rod Dust Boots

-That squeaking sound from the front end is getting worse and worse, and then there's that clunking noise when driving over bumps.
-It's an inglorious task, but it needs to be done.
+If that squeaking sound from the front end is getting worse, and if there's a clunking noise when driving over bumps, it's time for an undercar inspection.

 sway bar link replacement